wailsapp/docsv1/README.md

 ## DEV TEST/BUILD

-The documentation site is build using the [Hugo](https://gohugo.io/) static site generation tool.
+The documentation site is built using the [Hugo](https://gohugo.io/) static site generation tool.
 To test, preview or get a real feel for the site, you will need to build the site from this repository.

 This short document assumes that you are familiar with `git` and the associated shell tools for your platform.
 Please note that the initial example commands are based on Linux (but should work on a Mac).
 I would encourage those who have access to these systems to add the appropriate command samples to this document.